Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/auth0.md

 6. Choose Auth0 as the **Provider Type**.

 7. Enter the Client ID from the admin application created in Auth0 above into the **Initial Client ID** field.
 Enter the Client secret from the admin application created in Auth0 above into the **Initial Client Secret** field.
+Note: The Initial Client Secret will be stored in isolated, encrypted storage and will not be readable through any Konnect API.

 8. Enter the **Client Token Audience** as the identifier value you set when configuring the API entity above.
 If you’re using developer managed scopes, this value should map to the audience field of your associated Auth0 API.